 Doctor of Philosophy in Marine Science

-The Department of Marine Science offers a Doctor of Philosophy in Marine Science with specialization in a wide range of marine science fields, including biological, geological and physical oceanography, marine chemistry, and hydrographic science.
+The Department of Marine Science offers a Doctor of Philosophy in Marine Science with specialization in a wide range of marine science fields, including biological oceanography, geological oceanography, hydrographic science, marine chemistry, and physical oceanography.
 The Ph.D. program emphasizes excellence in research.
 Qualified students holding either a bachelor's or master's degree in a relevant field of science, mathematics, or computer science are encouraged to apply for admission to the Ph.D. program.

 Students must meet the general requirements set forth in the Graduate Bulletin of The University of Southern Mississippi.
-The Ph.D. in marine science requires eighty-four (84) graduate hours beyond the bachelor's degree or fifty-four (54) graduate hours beyond the master's degree.
+The Ph.D. in marine science entails a minimum of fifty-four (54) semester hours of coursework beyond the bachelor's degree or master's degree.

 In addition to the general admission and academic requirements for all graduate programs as set forth in this Bulletin, regular admission to the Ph.D. program in marine science requires successful completion of the Graduate Record Examination (all sections) and a high grade point average for the last two years of undergraduate study as well as a 3.50 GPA on previous graduate study.
 Successful applicants have highly competitive scores and have a grade point average of 3.0 or above for undergraduate work and 3.5 on previous graduate study.
 Also required are three letters of recommendation from persons qualified to assess the applicant's readiness for graduate study.

 A letter of intent should also be addressed to the department chair expressing personal academic and research goals.
-A minimum score of 560 is required on the Test of English as a Foreign Language (TOEFL) for applicants whose native language is not English.
+Students whose native language is not English must achieve a score of 84 or above on the internet-based TOEFL exam.
 For students wishing to be considered for graduate assistantships for the academic year beginning in the fall semester, application materials should be received by the department no later than March 1.

 - The student must complete all core courses with a grade of B or better.